Fin keepers – How to use for freediving and what benefits they provide

 How to use fin keepers?

 Fin keepers are technically rubber straps that are very easy to use.
-Put on your socks and fins as you usually do, then place the keeper over your foot and around the heel part of the foot pocket.
-Move it around until you reach a tight, yet comfortable fit.
+Put on your socks and fins as you normally would, then place the keeper over your foot and around the heel part of the foot pocket.
+Adjust it until you achieve a tight yet comfortable fit.

 The best 3 fin keepers